croakfroggy/croakfroggy/README.md

 - Artificial inteligence 🤖;
 - Chatbots and natural language processing;
 - Physics simulations and math related scripts and libraries;
+- Geoprocessing;
 - Web development 🌐;
 - Game development 🕹️;
-- And UX and UI for mobile and desktop programs.
+- UX and UI for mobile and desktop programs.

-- 🌱 I’m currently learning and improving my Python 🐍, C++, Javascript, SQL, Haskell, Fortran, Wolfram Mathematica, Gnuplot and some related tools and skills.
-- 👀 I’m looking to collaborate on Software Development in any of these areas.
+#👀 I’m looking to collaborate on Software Development in any of these areas.

+#🌱 I’m currently learning and improving my skills in some languages and tools like:
+#- Python 🐍;
+#- C++;
+#- Javascript;
+#- SQL;
+#- Haskell;
+#- Fortran;
+#- Wolfram Mathematica;
+#- Gnuplot.

-- 📫 Send me a message.
+📫 For job offers send me a message.

 <a href="link" target ="_blank"><img src="https://img.shields.io/badge/C%2B%2B-00599C?style=for-the-badge&logo=c%2B%2B&logoColor=white"></a>